Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 2. Working with team mates is considerably easier.
 They know Laravel, just like you.
 Use this common knowledge to help the project move forward instead of reinventing the wheel every time.

-When should you not stick to the defaults?
+When shouldn’t you stick to the defaults?

 When the size of your project actually requires to do things differently.